jialuechen/trademind/README.md

-# TradeZen: An Algorithmic Trading Framework
+# TradeMind: An Algorithmic Trading Framework

-TradeZen is a high-performance, professional-grade quantitative trading platform designed for algorithmic trading, with a focus on low-latency execution, advanced strategy development, and real-time market microstructure visualization analysis.
+TradeMind is a high-performance, professional-grade quantitative trading platform designed for algorithmic trading, with a focus on low-latency execution, advanced strategy development, and real-time market microstructure visualization analysis.

 ## System Architecture